 Because of their sheer size and weight, a crash between a truck and a car has a much greater force of impact than a wreck between two smaller vehicles.
 Commercial drivers typically have considerable protection because of their elevated perch, but passenger vehicle occupants are not as lucky.
-According to the Insurance Information Institute, most fatalities in big rig accidents are the occupants of smaller vehicles.
+Most fatalities in big rig accidents are the occupants of smaller vehicles.

 Fortunately, both commercial drivers and private motorists can reduce the risk of getting into a devastating crash by knowing the leading causes of serious wrecks and taking care to avoid or prevent them.
 The most common causes of large truck collisions include:

 According to the Large Truck Crash Causation Study (LTCCS), which analyzed a nationally representative sample of tractor-trailer accidents that occurred between 2001 and 2003, the leading cause of big rig wrecks was ultimately driver error.
 Researchers categorized several different kinds of errors and determined the most common mistakes that led to the most collisions had to do with a trucker’s bad maneuvering decisions.
 For example, many crashes were the result of turning too sharply or traveling too fast for the road conditions.

 2. Distracted Driving

 The LTCCS revealed that distracted driving is the second leading cause of commercial truck accidents.
 When truckers fail to observe their surroundings, they become vulnerable to roadside hazards because they do not have enough time to perform an evasive maneuver if one arises.